 19 - A rare run along the Midland Main Line for a Deltic with D9009 on a DPS railtour.
 Its rear engine can be heard easing off as it approaches before tearing through Loughborough (7th September 2002).

-20 - After dark at Stilton Fen.
+20 - After dark at Holme Fen.
 9016 picks up speed after calling at Peterborough and roars passed at 2004hrs on the "Rose of the Shires" railtour returning to Ipswich (14th December 2002).

 21 - 55019 departs Peterborough (recorded from the car-park) on a DPS railtour for Kings Cross (7th June 2003).

 22 - After breasting the summit at Beattock, D9009 speeds passed on its way north with 55019 dead-at-rear (22nd June 2003).